Ghost Theater

 Ghost Theater (劇場霊, Gekijourei) is a 2015 Japanese horror film directed by Hideo Nakata and a remake of Don't Look Up (1996).
 It was released on November 21, 2015.

 In May 2018, an anthology series based on the film was released in the United States on Toku.

 Synopsis

 Sara (Haruka Shimazaki) is a young actress who gained her a small role in a stage play directed by Gota Nishikino (Mantaro Koichi).
-Sara is admires by the leading actresses Aoi (Riho Takada) and Kaori (Rika Adachi), who are practicing hard every day.
+Sara is admired by the leading actresses Aoi (Riho Takada) and Kaori (Rika Adachi), who are practicing hard every day.
 But then, a female staff member is found dead in the theater.
 While the police are investigating the situation, Aoi falls down from a balcony and loses consciousness.
 Due to her injuries she won't be able to play the leading role, Gota gives the part to Sara to takeover her lead role.
 But Sara has got to learn very soon that having the leading role is not to her advantage as she learns that somebody or something is trying to end the production at all cost, which puts Sara in deadly danger.